In 2021, the United States’ 100 most valuable imported consumer products generated a total US$1.473 trillion in spending on international markets.

-The 5 most valuable consumer products imported into the United States during 2020 were cars, computers, phones, medications and automobile parts or accessories.
+The 5 most valuable consumer products imported into the United States during 2021 were cars, computers, mobile phones, medication mixes in doses and automobile parts or accessories.

-The total dollar amount for America’s top 100 imported consumer products declined by -4% from 2019 to 2020, compared to a -6.3% drop for all US imported goods for the year.
+The total dollar amount for America’s top 100 imported consumer products increased by 17.8% from 2020 to 2021, less than the overall 22% expansion for all US imported goods for the year.

-America’s purchases of imported products–both overall and consumer–actually dropped at a slower pace than the global average decline of -8.2% from 2019 to 2020 for all importing countries.
+America’s purchases of imported products–both overall and consumer–far outpaced the global average decline of -8.2% from 2019 to 2020 for all importing countries.

-Among the top 100 consumer products imported by the US, 46 increased in total sales from 2019 to 2020 whereas 54 declined.
+Among the top 100 consumer products imported by the US, 95 increased in total spending from 2020 to 2021.